npk7/TimeSeries-Analysis-N-Forecasting/README.md

 Over 2000 lines of SAS code in Data Analytics, Statistical Modeling and Time Series Analysis using real world data and test data.

-Several stages of data cleansing, transformation and data analytics.
-Including pattern identification charts and statistical modeling.
+- Several stages of data wrangling and transformation to turn into actionable intelligence
+- Pattern identification charts
+- Statistical modeling of refined data

-Programmed by Pavan Narayn using SAS 9.4
+Programmed using SAS 9.4